pmvrak/sample-ai-powered-sdlc-patterns-with-aws/deployment/deploy-devsecops-aws-codepipeline/README.md

   * Developers use AWS CDK for infrastructure as code(IaC).
   * Amazon Q Developer can be used as part of Local development as it provides real-time secure coding assistance and best practices.

-* **Security Scanning & Quality Analysis** -  Amazon  assists in analyzing security patterns and providing remediation suggestions.
+* **Security Scanning & Quality Analysis** -  Amazon Bedrock assists in analyzing security patterns and providing remediation suggestions.
 In this pattern we have integrated  analysis in below stages(as an example), but can be integrated in other cnfigured stages as well.
   * Code quality analysis
   * Security scan
   * Software Bill of Materials (SBOM) generation